 How can MicroLoan Foundation help?

 MicroLoan Foundation works with women in rural areas because of the very factors listed above.
 Rates of poverty are typically much higher in rural areas than urban, as displayed in Zimbabwe, and women are hardest hit, making up 70% of the world’s poor.
-As in Zimbabwe, culture and tradition, the need to take care of others, and restricted access to finance all create additional barriers for women.
+In Zimbabwe, there are many barriers for women such as, culture and tradition, the need to take care of others, and restricted access to finance.
 Access to financial services is very limited, with most of the women MicroLoan will be working with being unbanked.